prachiy5/SQL-LeetCode-Solutions/Easy/shortest-distance-in-a-line.md

-# Find the Shortest Distance Between Points
+# Shortest Distance in a Line

 ### Problem